florex/cnn_classifiers/README.md

 - numpy

 # To train the cnn base models
-- Use the preprocessing project (https://github.com/florex/preprocessing) to generate the preprocessed training dataset from the raw text resumes.
-Edit de property output_dir which contain the path of the generated dataset
+- First, use the preprocessing project (https://github.com/florex/preprocessing) to generate the preprocessed training dataset from the raw text resumes.
+Edit de property output_dir which contains the path of the generated dataset.
-- inside the file cnn_w2vec.py, edit the variable dataset_dir to point to the directory <path to the dataset>/500 containing the generated training set.
+- Then, open the file cnn_w2vec.py and edit the variable dataset_dir to point to the directory <path to the dataset>/500 containing the generated training set.
-- Edit the variable models_dir to point to the directory where you want the models (base classifiers) to be generated.
+- After, edit the variable models_dir to point to the directory where you want the models (base classifiers) to be generated.
 - Finally run the command : python cnn_w2vec.py